robinmetral/website/pages/notes/10-shorts-from-la-nuit-du-court.md

 buildScript: "/scripts/processNote.js"
 ---

-Seven out of ten shorts that were screened at the _La Nuit du Court_ ("short film night") event that C and I attended at the Montpezat public library last week can be freely and legally watched online.
+Seven out of ten shorts that were screened at the [La Fête du Court](https://www.lafeteducourt.com/) short film event that C and I attended at the Montpezat public library last week can be freely and legally watched online.

 For your convenience and for future reference I listed them all below don't-thank-me: